A Timeline of Colour

 Blue light blocking glasses are another recent invention.
 Melatonin, which is important for healthy sleep, is influenced by blue light.
 So, these glasses are perfect for night-shift workers and those who spend time on screens after dark.

-In a quest to determine the limits of colour, modern scientists have experimented with the extreme ranges of colour.
+In a quest to determine the limits of colour, modern scientists have experimented with the far reaching extremes of the colour spectrum.
 Pure black is a shade greatly advantageous in astronomy and space exploration.
 Vanta Black, made by Surrey Nano Systems, achieved the world record by developing the worlds ‘blackest black’.
 As a fully matte coating, it absorbs ultraviolet light so well, it has no reflective properties at all.
 Others have developed further iterations of this shade of black.
 Be on the lookout for many more.
 For now, you can check out our soot-black Carbon Black Oxide pigment.

 On the other end of the scale, researchers at Purdue University in the US have developed a white paint that reflects 95.5 percent of ultraviolet light.
 It is so effective the surface it is applied to feels cool when touched.
 Calcium carbonate, found abundantly in chalk, eggs, limestone and the shells of marine life such as pearls and molluscs, is the main ingredient in this brilliant material.

 The advantages of this paint are not primarily for aesthetic, though it is projected to be as usable as commercial varieties.
 It has the potential to replace air conditioning in our homes and to help cool network communication towers.
 As this paint is still being developed for mass-production, it does currently hold significant disadvantages.
 In colder weather, the exterior surfaces of buildings it would be would cause heating costs to rise, due to its remarkable ability to keep surfaces cool.

 SFXC's Titanium Dioxide is a superb oxide pigment that can be used as a whitening agent in application.